Anya Dillard

 In her community, Anya is best known for helping to organize the largest civil rights protests in West Orange history (garnering an audience of over 3,000 people), co-organizing her town’s first-ever Juneteenth Celebration, contributing to her high school's first climate strike walkout, and being appointed as president of the first all-female all POC Student Council cabinet in her high school’s history.

 In 2023 alone, Anya partnered with global brands like UGG, Puma, and Savage X Fenty on media campaigns that helped to highlight the need for heightened mental health awareness in the fashion industry, set a new sustainability standard and human rights focus across the supply chain, and amplify the need for more positive black representation in the media and beauty industry.
-She also traveled to Florida with the Transformative Justice Coalition to participate in a 15-city-tour across the state of Florida, give away out over 4000 banned books, register hundreds of community members to vote, and advocate against the erasure, hate, and discriminatory legislation being pushed by Governor Ron Desantis and the Florida legislature.
+She also traveled to Florida with the Transformative Justice Coalition to participate in a 15-city-tour across the state of Florida, give away over 4000 banned books, register hundreds of community members to vote, and advocate against the erasure, hate, and discriminatory legislation being pushed by Governor Ron Desantis and the Florida legislature.
 Lastly, she traveled to Jackson, Mississippi to assist the Emmett Till Legacy Foundation — an organization she’s worked closely with ever since she co-founded the Youth Never Let Up Coalition — in organizing the 68th Commemoration Weekend in memory of Emmett Louis Till.
 Anya is currently helping raise money to build the first-ever 3D Printed educational campus in Madagascar, in partnership with Thinking Huts and Have a Nice Day.

 Throughout her high school career, she helped to organize countless protests demanding justice for victims of gun violence and school shootings, demanding changes to exclusionary dress code policies, and advocating for climate change awareness.
 During the fall of 2019, Anya created the “#MyRedStripe” – an annual social media image activism campaign geared towards raising awareness and money for period poverty and eradicating period shame in schools.